Sunrun’s ‘storage-first’ strategy sees green shoots in Q3

 Sunrun has posted revenue of US$724.6 million, marking the third consecutive quarter of growth this year.
 Image: Sunrun.

-US residential solar and storage installer Sunrun has posted revenue of US$724.6 million in the third quarter of this year, marking the third consecutive quarter of revenue growth this year as the company implements its “storage-first strategy”.
+US residential solar and energy storage installer Sunrun has posted revenue of US$724.6 million in the third quarter of this year, marking the third consecutive quarter of revenue growth this year as the company implements its “storage-first strategy”.

 The company’s revenue has grown from the US$569 million reported in the previous quarter, and represents a 35% year-on-year increase over the US$537.2 million recorded in the third quarter of 2024.
-This positive bottom line comes as the company shifts its focus towards residential battery energy storage system (BESS) deployments, with the storage attachment rate—the percentage of solar projects installed with co-located BESS—holding steady at 70% in the third quarter.
+This comes as the company shifts its focus towards residential battery energy storage system (BESS) deployments, with the energy storage attachment rate—the percentage of solar projects installed with co-located BESS—holding steady at 70% in the third quarter.

 This article requires Premium SubscriptionBasic (FREE) Subscription